York County, Virginia: Politics

 York County generally votes for Republican candidates in statewide elections, though the county has recently become less strongly Republican.
+The county voted for Republican Herbert Hoover in 1928 in a landslide.
+This indicates that York County is almost entirely Protestant, and reacted poorly to Catholic Democrat Al Smith's candidacy in 1928.

 Since 1968, only three Democratic candidates have won more than 45% of the vote: Jimmy Carter in 1976, Joe Biden in 2020, and Kamala Harris in 2024.
 Harris won 46% of the vote in the county, the highest percentage since 1964.

 Mark Warner carried York County in his 2008 election to the U.S. Senate.
-In 2025, Abigail Spanberger won a plurality of the vote in the county, although Republican candidates carried it in the lieutenant gubernatorial and attorney general elections.
+In 2025, Abigail Spanberger won a majority of the vote in the county, although Republican candidates carried it in the lieutenant gubernatorial and attorney general elections.